LexioJ/agora/README.md

 - 🧾 Multiple inquiry types and customization (proposals, debates, petitions, projects,.... )
 - 📂 Categorization and filtering by location/family
 - 🔒 Secure and private – all data stays on your Nextcloud server
+- 🔗 Link with other Nextcloud apps : Forms, Polls, Deck, Cospend and Collectives.

 ---